kyverno/website/content/en/docs/Kyverno CLI/_index.md

 kubectl label ns staging environment=staging
 ```

-Create two Deployments that violate policy, one of them in the `staging` namespace.
+Create two Deployments, one of them in the `staging` namespace, which violates the policy.

 ```bash
 kubectl create deployment nginx-1 --image=nginx --replicas=6 -n staging